 The PATRIZIA Living Cities Index: our finger on the pulse of European cities

 The PATRIZIA European Living Cities Index is a valuable investor resource, and a clear example of how our sophisticated data intelligence and forward thinking analysis allow us to look confidently to the future.

 The Index is a ranking of 119 cities across Western Europe based on economic and demographic factors – including data on average commute time – as well as city connectivity and innovative capacity for growth.
 By combining this ranking with the market liquidity of each city, we can then accurately assess any given strategy risk requirement and effectively diversify and protect the portfolios of our investors – helping deliver rewarding returns that continue to grow.

 Discover Europe's most liveable cities

 The information contained herein is directed only at professional clients and intended solely for use by the recipient.
-No part of this document or the information herein may be distributed, copied or reproduced in any manner, in whole or in part, without our prior written consent.
-This document is for information and illustrative purposes only.
-It does not constitute advice, a recommendation or a solicitation of an offer to buy or sell shares or other interests, financial instruments or the underlying assets, nor does this document contain any commitment by PATRIZIA AG or any of its affiliates.
-Whilst prepared to the best of our knowledge, the information contained in this document does not purport to be comprehensive.
+No part of this website or the information herein may be distributed, copied or reproduced in any manner, in whole or in part, without our prior written consent.
+This website is for information and illustrative purposes only.
+It does not constitute advice, a recommendation or a solicitation of an offer to buy or sell shares or other interests, financial instruments or the underlying assets, nor does this website contain any commitment by PATRIZIA AG or any of its affiliates.
+Whilst prepared to the best of our knowledge, the information contained in this website does not purport to be comprehensive.
 PATRIZIA AG and its affiliates provide no warranty or guarantee in relation to the information provided herein and accept no liability for any loss or damage of any kind whatsoever relating to this material.
 The information herein is subject to change without notice.
-April 2021, PATRIZIA AG.